Network Cloaking

 BlastShield: Network Cloaking for Proactive Oil and Gas Cybersecurity

-BlastShield delivers the only peer-to-peer software-defined perimeter (SDP) cybersecurity solution for the oil and gas industry through network cloaking, answering the CESER’s call for proactive OT security.
+BlastShield network cloaking answers the CESER’s call for proactive OT security.
 It secures the network infrastructure for the entire oil and gas industry lifecycle, from upstream exploration and drilling to downstream refining and distribution.
-BlastShield’s SDP cloaks the legacy critical infrastructures like PLCs, IEDs, RTUs, and other IoT devices that are integral to operations but represent a security risk because they remain in service for decades without vendor support or updates.
+BlastShield cloaks the legacy critical infrastructures like PLCs, IEDs, RTUs, and other IoT devices that are integral to operations but represent a security risk because they remain in service for decades without vendor support or updates.

 Network Cloaking for Water / Wastewater Facilities